Skip to Main Content

 Conversation Starters: As Academic Leaders, you have the power to change lives and impact the productivity and value of our campus.
 Let’s use this time to meet someone new by grabbing a “conversation starter” card to help break the ice and having an honest conversation.
 Pair the conversation with a cup of coffee or tea that will be served throughout the conference.

-Lucky Draw: During the conference attendees coming to the conference on August 8, 2023 will be given a stamp card- if you’re able to complete the stamp card you can enter the lucky draw.
+Lucky Draw: During the conference, attendees coming to the conference will be given a stamp card- if you’re able to complete the stamp card you can enter the lucky draw.
 Winners will be sent an email at the end of the conference.

 Evaluations: You will notice throughout the conference that there will be two sets of evaluations 1) Evaluation of the workshop session – this form will be handed out by the in-room volunteer at the end of your session.
 We ask that you complete the evaluation of the workshop and submit them back to the in-room volunteer and 2) Evaluation of the Conference – this form can be found in your Welcome Folder – we ask that you complete the form and submit to the registration table, once completed you will be given a token of appreciation.

-Lunch: OVPAE will be providing attendees and presenters lunch throughout the three day conference, we ask that you participate in the “Mapping tables” to better inform us of what we can do to provide additional support and resources to our Academic Leaders.
+Lunch: OVPAE will be providing attendees and presenters lunch on Wednesday and Thursday, we ask that you participate in the “Mapping tables” to better inform us of what we can do to provide additional support and resources to our Academic Leaders.

 Speakers